 - A proven track record of successfully carrying out multiple implementations for enterprise clients where the setup, security aspects, and requirements are far more complex

 - As I mentioned above, Workday rolls out updates frequently.
 Your preferred partner should be on top of these updates starting from the announcement itself.
-Workday has till date rolled out 32 updates with 2-3 major updates in a year
+Workday has up-to-date rolled out 32 updates with 2-3 major updates in a year

-- Working knowledge of various change management methods/models along with a plan in place that can be applied when necessary rather than having a purely reactive approach to when things don’t work out as expected
+- Working knowledge of various change management methods and models along with a plan in place that can be applied when necessary rather than having a purely reactive approach to when things don’t work out as expected

 - An accessible 24/7 support staff would be a critical need for at least the first 16-18 months of launching the application.
 An onsite Workday cum HR consultant would also be an added benefit

 Every organization would have a different set of practices when it comes to payroll, employee benefits, leave management, or any other functions under HR.
 This is where the problem arises.
 The default setting in Workday might not match your existing way of running the vertical, which can call for an unexpected requirement to customize the software setup.
 Unless you’ve accounted for this expense, your budgets will have to be massively raised to solve this challenge.

 Even if you’ve budgeted for such a surge in the cost, the time to go live gets extended due to multiple customizations and frequent testing by creating your own scripts.
 In the majority of the cases, the time extension due to this contingency is not included in the plan and hence the failure to meet deadlines to go live.

 A by-product of this situation could be the lack of software competency post-implementation in case you choose the change your practices to match that of Workday’s default setup.